-5. Residential Special Schools
+5 Residential Special Schools

-- 5.1.
-Where the County Council has placed a pupil in a residential special school which is over the statutory walking distance from their home, parents/carers may be reimbursed at public transport rate to transport their children to and from the school.
-Where parents/carers do not have access to transport, or where it is more cost effective, transport will be provided by the County Council - 5.2.
-Weekly borders will be entitled to travel assistance at the beginning and end of the school week. - 5.3.
-Termly borders will be entitled to travel assistance at mid and full-term holidays, or as determined by the pupil's EHCP. - 5.4.
-Where pupils attend a residential special school on a 52 week placement, transport is not provided.
-If assistance with transport is required, the social care worker allocated to the family should be contacted.
+5.1 Where the County Council has placed a pupil in a residential special school which is over the statutory walking distance from their home, parents/carers may be reimbursed at public transport rate or allocated a DTAP to transport their children to and from the school.
+Where parents/carers do not have access to transport, or where it is more cost effective, transport will be provided by the County Council.

+- 5.2 Weekly borders will be entitled to travel assistance at the beginning and end of the school week. - 5.3 Termly borders will be entitled to travel assistance at mid and full-term holidays, or as determined by the pupil's EHCP. - 5.4 Where pupils attend a residential special school on a 52-week placement, transport is not provided.
+If assistance with transport is required, the social worker allocated to the family should be contacted.

-6. Pupils Aged 16 and Under Attending Colleges or Alternative Provision
+6 Pupils Aged 16 and Under Attending Colleges or Alternative Provision

-- 6.1.
-For pupils aged 16 and under who attend college or other alternative educational provision on a full-time basis, eligibility for travel assistance will be assessed as follows: - If the placement has been made by a LA officer, then travel assistance will be in accordance with Section 2 of the Home to School Transport Policy - If the placement is a parental choice, it is the responsibility of the parent/carer to provide transport. - If the pupils designated school has arranged educational provision off-site, the school will be responsible for arranging and funding any necessary travel.
+For pupils aged 16 and under who attend college or other alternative educational provision on a full-time basis, eligibility for travel assistance will be assessed as follows:

+- If the placement has been made by a Council officer, then travel assistance will be in accordance with Section 2 of the Home to School Transport Policy. - If the placement is a parental choice, it is the responsibility of the parent/carer to provide transport. - If the pupil's designated school has arranged educational provision off-site, the school will be responsible for arranging and funding any necessary travel.

-7. Cases where there will not normally be an entitlement to transport
+7 Cases where there will not normally be an entitlement to transport

-- To access breakfast or after-school clubs including out of school activities - To work experience, taster or open days - To provision off the school site organised by the school - To provision off the school site as part of a transition programme to a new setting - For transfers between educational establishments during the school day - To and from temporary addresses including friends and child minders where these arrangements are made by the family - To and from medical appointments - Following detention - At times to suit the convenience of family arrangements - At times when other siblings in the family have to be taken to other schools - For late arrival or early departure, for example due to illness or medical appointments - For shorter than normal days e.g. during the exam season - For a child whose level of attendance is a cause of concern, but for whom no eligibility criteria are met - For students on exchange visits - Where the behaviour of a young person is not acceptable to the driver of the vehicle and places other travellers at risk.
-In these circumstances parents will be required to make alternative arrangements.
+- To and from temporary addresses including family, friends and child minders where these arrangements are made by the family - At times to suit the convenience of family arrangements - At times when other siblings in the family must to be taken to other schools - For late arrival or early departure, for example due to illness or medical appointments - To and from medical appointments - Following detention - To access breakfast or after-school clubs including out of school activities - To work experience, taster or open days - To provision off the school site organised by the school - To provision off the school site as part of a transition programme to a new education setting - For transfers between educational establishments during the school day - For shorter than normal days e.g. during the exam season - For a child whose level of attendance is a cause of concern, but for whom no eligibility criteria are met - For students on exchange visits - Where the behaviour of a young person is not acceptable or places other travellers at risk

-8. Short Breaks/Respite Care
+8 Short Breaks/Respite Care